matfish2/vue-formular/README.md

     * `multiple` `boolean` `optional`
     * `items` same as in `vf-select`
     * `filter-by` same as in `vf-select`
+    * `toggle-texts` Texts to use for the toggle control, which allows for selecting/unselecting all items when `multiple` is set to `true`.
+Default: `{select:'Select All', unselect:'Unselect All'}`.
+When the field is embedded in a form it is better to use the `texts` option of the form instead.

 * `vf-file` -
   * `ajax` `boolean` `optional` - use [JQuery File Upload](https://github.com/blueimp/jQuery-File-Upload).
 File rules will be sent as a stringified `rules` key.